 Treatment may involve making sure deep breathing occurs, relieving airway blockages, or both.

-The main function of the lungs is to absorb oxygen into the bloodstream from the atmosphere and to expel carbon dioxide from the blood into the exhaled breath (gas exchange—see figure Gas Exchange Between Alveolar Spaces and Capillaries).
+The main function of the lungs is to absorb oxygen into the bloodstream from the atmosphere and to expel carbon dioxide from the blood into the exhaled breath (gas exchange—see figure ).
 For gas exchange to occur, the small air sacs within the lungs (alveoli) must remain open and filled with air.
 Alveoli are kept open by the elastic structure of the lung and by a liquid lining called surfactant.
 Surfactant counters the natural tendency of the alveoli to close (collapse).
 Periodic deep breaths, which people take unconsciously, and coughing also help keep alveoli open.
 Coughing expels any mucus or other secretions that could block the airways leading to the alveoli.